Squamous Cell Carcinoma (SCC) Lung Samples

 Bay Biosciences provides high quality, clinical grade, lung squamous cell carcinoma (SCC) fresh frozen tumor tissue samples, FFPE tumor tissue blocks, normal adjacent tissue bio-specimens, and matched cryogenically preserved sera (serum), plasma, peripheral blood mononuclear cells (PBMC) and bronchoalveolar lavage fluid (BAL) biofluid samples from patients diagnosed with squamous cell carcinoma (SCC) of the lung.

-Detailed clinical data, lung squamous cell carcinoma (SCC) patient’s history, symptoms, complete blood count (CBC), serology, MRI, biopsy tumor tissue, histopathology information, elevated biomarker levels, genetic and metabolic information associated with squamous cell carcinoma specimens is provided to a valued customer for research, development and drug discovery.
+In addition, detailed clinical information associated with squamous cell carcinoma specimens is provided to a valued customer for research, development and drug discovery.

 Squamous Cell Carcinoma (SCC) of the Lung Overview

 Squamous cell carcinoma (SCC) of the lung, also known as epidermoid carcinoma, is a form of lung cancer.
-There are two main types of lung cancers: small cell lung cancer (SCLC) and non-small cell lung cancer (NSCLC).
-Squamous cell carcinoma is a subtype of non-small cell carcinoma.
-Squamous cell carcinoma (SCC) is the most common type of lung cancer in men, and it’s more common in men than in women.
-It is mostly caused by smoking tobacco.
+Specifically, there are two main types of lung cancers: small cell lung cancer (SCLC) and non-small cell lung cancer (NSCLC).

-Squamous cell carcinoma is named after squamous cells, which are types of cells that are flat and thin and look like fish scales.
-They’re found in many different parts of the body.
-A squamous cell carcinoma can develop anywhere in the body where squamous cells are located.
+Interestingly, squamous cell carcinoma is named after squamous cells, which are types of cells that are flat and thin and look like fish scales.
+Consequently, many different parts of the body contain them.
+As a result, a squamous cell carcinoma can develop anywhere in the body where squamous cells are located.

-- Adenocarcinoma begins along the outer edges of the lungs and under the lining of the bronchi in secretory (glandular) cells.
-It is the most common type of lung cancer in patients who have never smoked.
+- On the other hand, adenocarcinoma begins along the outer edges of the lungs and under the lining of the bronchi in secretory (glandular) cells.
+Ultimately, it is the most common type of lung cancer in patients who have never smoked.”

 - Small-cell lung cancer grows rapidly and quickly spreads to other organs.